awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 The `instance-action` item specifies the action and the approximate time, in UTC, when the action will occur\.

- The following example indicates the time at which this instance will be stopped:
+ The following example indicates the time at which this instance will be stopped\.

 ```
 {"action": "stop", "time": "2017-09-18T08:22:00Z"}
 ```

-The following example indicates the time at which this instance will be terminated:
+The following example indicates the time at which this instance will be terminated\.

 ```
 {"action": "terminate", "time": "2017-09-18T08:22:00Z"}